Designer Mary-Kate Olsen files for divorce

-SINGAPORE - Fashion designer Mary-Kate Olsen and her husband, French banker Olivier Sarkozy, have decided to end their 4½-year marriage.
+Fashion designer Mary-Kate Olsen and her husband, French banker Olivier Sarkozy, have decided to end their 41/2-year marriage.

 Olsen, who operates two fashion brands (The Row and Elizabeth And James) with her twin sister Ashley, tied the knot with 51-year-old Sarkozy in November 2015.